Motorcycle Laws in California

-Helmet Laws: In California, it is required that you wear a helmet at all times when riding a motorcycle, motor-driven cycle, or motorized bicycle, such as a moped.
-Please see California Vehicle Code Section 27803.
+Helmet Laws: In California, it is required that you wear a helmet at all times when riding a motorcycle, according to California Vehicle Code Section 27803.

-Headlight Laws: Any motorcycle that was manufactured after the year 1978 is required to operate a headlight at all times, including during daytime hours, per California Vehicle Code Section 25650.5.
-For improved visibility, we recommend that you install or have installed a modulating headlight.
+Headlight Laws: Any motorcycle that was manufactured after the year 1978 is required by law to operate headlights at all times, including during the daylight hours, according to California Vehicle Code Section 25650.5.
+It is also recommended that you improve the visibility of your headlight by using a modulating headlight.
 Visibility is vital when operating a motorcycle.